impopular-guy/vbson/_docs/vbson.md

 }
 ```

-Wrapper for binary data.
+Binary is a wrapper for binary data.
 Binary sub-type is stored in `b_type` and data is in the form of a byte array.

 [[Return to contents]](#Contents)